-The Versa Fanny Pack is designed for:
+The HMG Versa is designed for:

-It’s not designed for:
+The HMG Versa is not designed for:

 Main Material: the Hyperlite Mountain Gear Versa Fanny Pack is constructed with a space-age laminate called Dyneema Composite Hybrid (DCH), which is 15x stronger than steel on a weight-to-weight basis.
 Simply put, DCH is the most advanced high-performance material on earth.
 It’s heavy-duty, ultralight, and 100% waterproof.